DOSull/Spatial-Data-Science/labs/week-04/README.md

 #### Geog 315 T2 2020
 # Spatial data wrangling in *R*
 Last week you (hopefully) got accustomed to basic map-making using the `sf` and `tmap`.

-This week we focus more on typical kinds of data wrangling that are required *before* you can even think about making useful maps continue this exploration.
+This week we focus more on typical kinds of data wrangling that are required *before* you can even think about making useful maps.

 This time there are questions through the different sections so that you have a better idea when you should be paying close attention, and also so that it is easier to see where you can get credit for completing tasks and answering questions.

 I have also made the ability to answer the questions less dependent on totally *getting* the details of the code.

 You can look at the last page, to get an overview of the assignment requirements.